 Virtually every explorer dreams of traveling to the Caribbean at least once in their lifetime.
-The region’s vibrant cultures, endless beaches, delicious cuisine, and vast array of wildlife all contribute to its intoxicating allure, which is experienced by as many as 25 million travelers per year.
+The region’s vibrant cultures, endless beaches, delicious cuisine, and a vast array of wildlife all contribute to its intoxicating allure, which is experienced by as many as 25 million travelers per year.

 However, times have been hard for some of these beloved islands lately.
 In September 2017, Hurricanes Irma and Maria ravaged through the region, leaving destruction in their wake.
 The impact these natural disasters left on the region cannot be understated.
 But Caribbean hurricane recovery efforts began almost immediately after the storms moved on.